Georges Saad Abi Younes

-Georges M. Saad Abi Younes, OLM (born 18 April 1948 in Hammana, Lebanon) is the current eparch of the Maronite Catholic Eparchy of Our Lady of the Martyrs of Lebanon in Mexico.
+Georges M. Saad Abi Younes, OLM (born 18 April 1948 in Hammana, Lebanon) is the eparch emeritus of the Maronite Catholic Eparchy of Our Lady of the Martyrs of Lebanon in Mexico.

 Life

 Georges Abi Younes joined in 1967 to the Lebanese Maronite Order.
-On January 17, 1970, he professed his perpetual religious vows, and on July 3, 1977 received his ordination to the priesthood, became chaplain of his religious order.
+On 17 January 1970, he professed his perpetual religious vows, and on 3 July 1977 received his ordination to the priesthood, became chaplain of his religious order.
 Younes studied from 1970 literature, philosophy and theology and graduated in 1977 with a diploma of bachelor's degree.
 Until 1984 he worked as a secretary at the Faculty of Fine Arts at the Holy Spirit University of Kaslik and at the same time as an active pastor.

 In Canada

 In 1981 he completed his postgraduate studies at the Université de Montreal and Laval University in Canada.
 From 1984 to 1988 Younes worked in the Eparchy of Saint Maron of Montreal in Canada and developed extensive pastoral and missionary projects.